ant-design/pro-editor/src/SortableList/index.en-US.md

 ### SortableListDispatchPayload

-The component exposes underlying events through `onChange` and `ForwardRef`, allowing you to finely control the list's CRUD, movement, and subsequent behavior chains based on events.
+The component exposes underlying events through `onChange` and `ForwardRef`, allowing you to finely control the list's CRUD operations, movement, and subsequent behavior chains based on events.

 ```ts | pure
 // Add node